ibn-xu/CFA3_LOS/CFAIII_LOS.md

 ### Reading 12 Overview

 1. describe elements of **effective investment governance** and investment governance considerations in asset allocation;
+   1. investment obj
+   2. allocation of rights and responsibilities
+   3. IPS
+   4. AA and rebalancing policy
+   5. reporting framework
+   6. the governance audit
 2. prepare an **economic balance sheet** for a client and interpret its implications for asset allocation;
+   1. consider full range of assets and liabilities
 3. compare the **investment objectives** of asset-only, liability-relative, and goals-based asset allocation approaches;
+   1. AO: maximize sharpe ratio under acceptable risk level
+   2. L-R: fund liabilities and invest excess asset
+   3. G-B: achieve goals
 4. contrast concepts of **risk** relevant to asset-only, liability-relative, and goals-based asset allocation approaches;
+   1. AO:
+      1. volatility
+      2. tracking risk
+      3. downside risk
+   2. LR:
+      1. volatility of surplus($ A-L$)
+      2. volatility of funded ratio($ A / L $)
+   3. GB:
+      1. risk of not achieving goals
-5. explain how asset classes are used to represent **exposures to systematic risk** and discuss **criteria for asset class specification**;
+5. explain how asset classes are used to represent **exposures to systematic risk** and discuss **criteria for asset class specification**; (asset class based)
+   1. each asset class has its own systematic risk exposure.
+   2. asset class sepcification:
+      1. have the capacity to absorb a meaningful propotion of an investors' portfolio
+      2. homogeneous
+      3. mutually exclusive
+      4. diversifying
+      5. make a preponderance of world investable wealth
-6. explain the use of **risk factors** in asset allocation and their relation  to traditional asset class–based approaches;
+6. explain the use of **risk factors** in asset allocation and their **relation** to traditional asset class–based approaches; (factor based)
+   1. assigning investments to specific risk factors
+   2. asset classes often exhibits some overlaps in sources of risk
 7. select and justify an asset allocation based on an investor’s objectives and constraints;
    1. **approaches**
 8. describe the use of the **global market portfolio** as a baseline portfolio in asset allocation;
-   1. The global market portfolio represents a highly diversified asset allocation that can serve as a baseline asset allocation in an asset-only approach.
+   1. The global market portfolio represents a *highly diversified asset allocation* that can serve as a *baseline asset allocation* in an asset-only approach.
-9. discuss strategic implementation choices in asset allocation, including passive/active choices and vehicles for implementing passive and active mandates;
+9. discuss strategic implementation choices in asset allocation, including **passive/active choices** and **vehicles** for implementing passive and active mandates;
+   1. passive choices: portfolio composition does not react to investor's expectation
+   2. active choices: portfolio responds to investors' expectation
 10. discuss strategic considerations in **rebalancing** asset allocations
+    1. tight:
+       1. risk aversion
+       2. derivatives
+       3. volatility
+    2. wide
+       1. transaction costs
+       2. asset class correlations
+       3. mementum
+       4. liquidity
+       5. taxes

 ### Reading 13 Principles

 1. describe and critique the use of **mean–variance optimization** in asset allocation;

    1. criticisms
+      1. sensitive to the inputs
+      2. allocations tends to be highly concentrated
+      3. non-normality
+      4. single-peroid framework
+      5. source of risk may be not diversified
+      6. liability based
+   2. utility (and safety-first ratio)
+   3.
 2. recommend and justify an asset allocation using **mean–variance optimization**;
 3. interpret and critique an asset allocation in relation to an investor’s **economic balance sheet**;
 4. discuss asset class **liquidity** considerations in asset allocation;
+   1. an upper limit on an alternative asset for liquidity considerations
+   2. hard to make capital market assumptions
+   3. no low-cost passive investment vehicles to track benchmark
 5. explain **absolute and relative risk budgets** and their use in determining and implementing an asset allocation;
+   1.

-6. describe how client needs and preferences regarding investment risks can be incorporated into asset allocation;
+6. describe how **client needs and preferences regarding investment risks** can be incorporated into asset allocation;
+   1. black-litter man
+   2. $  $
 7. discuss the use of **Monte Carlo simulation** and **scenario analysis** to evaluate the robustness of an asset allocation;
 8. describe the use of **investment factors** in constructing and analyzing an asset allocation;
 9. recommend and justify an asset allocation based on the **global market portfolio;**
 10. describe and evaluate **characteristics of liabilities** that are relevant to asset allocation;
+    1. fixed liabilities
+    2. contingent liabilities
+    3. legal liabilities
+    4. quasi-liabilities
 11. discuss approaches to l**iability-relative** asset allocation;
+    1. surplus optimization
+    2. Hedging/Return-seeking portfolios approach
+    3. Integrated asset-liability approach (multiple periods)
 12. recommend and justify a liability-relative asset allocation;
 13. recommend and justify an asset allocation using a **goals-based** approach;
 14. describe and critique **heuristic and other approaches** to asset allocation;
 15. discuss factors affecting **rebalancing** policy

 ### Reading 14  AA constrains